elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 ## Special Thanks

 We'd like to give a special thanks yet again this month to Marco for his work on apps using Online Accounts like Mail and Calendar.
-Check out his [GitHub Sponsors page](https://github.com/sponsors/marbetschar) to help him expand his Open Source software work.
+Check out his [dedicated blog post about his work](https://www.marco.betschart.name/blog/2021-09-28-elementary-os-office-productivity-improvements), and be sure to hit up his [GitHub Sponsors page](https://github.com/sponsors/marbetschar) to help him expand his Open Source software work.